openshift-tigerteam/ocp-agent-install-config-examples/README.md

   * Press the e key to edit the boot parameters.
   * Locate the linux or linuxefi line: This line contains the kernel arguments.
   * Add debug/shell parameters to force an emergency shell.
 Go to the end of the linux or linuxefi line and add `rd.break` or `rd.break=pre-mount`.
 This will drop you into an initramfs shell before the root filesystem is mounted.
 It's a very minimal environment but allows ip a show, dmesg, and looking at files in the initramfs.

+The two main alternatives are:

+systemd.unit=emergency.target

+    How it works: This parameter tells the systemd process to boot directly into a minimal shell.
+It will try to mount the root filesystem as read-only and start only the most essential services required for an emergency shell.
+This is often the preferred method for general system troubleshooting.

+    When to use it: This is a good choice for fixing issues that aren't related to the initial filesystem or the boot process itself, such as a corrupt /etc/fstab or a misconfigured service.
+It gives you a more complete environment than rd.break but still keeps things simple.

+init=/bin/bash

+    How it works: This is the most direct and basic method.
+It tells the kernel to bypass all the normal boot processes and execute /bin/bash directly as the first process (PID 1).
+This gives you a shell with no services, no network, and the root filesystem mounted as read-only.

+    When to use it: Use this as a last resort when other methods fail.
+It's the most primitive and powerful method, as it gives you control before any other processes or services start.
+It's ideal for a corrupted boot process or severe filesystem issues where rd.break or emergency.target might fail to load.
+It also requires you to manually remount the root filesystem as read-write, just like you were doing with rd.break.

+To use either of these, follow the same initial steps as with rd.break:

+    At the GRUB boot menu, press the 'e' key to edit the boot command line.

+Navigate to the line that starts with linux.

+Append systemd.unit=emergency.target or init=/bin/bash to the end of the line.

+Press Ctrl+X or F10 to boot with the modified parameters.